 Mineral broth has numerous healing properties from energy restoration, digestion repair (great for leaky gut), as well as immune support.

-Mineral broth is an amazing tonic for healing and restoring the body.
-Not only does it provide beneficial vitamins and minerals (like magnesium and potassium), but it also contributes to the healing of the stomach lining.
-Broth is the perfect warm beverage for cold, grey days, but it is actually beneficial to drink it all year round, as it has numerous healing properties.
+Mineral broth is an amazing tonic for repairing and restoring the gut.
+Not only does it provide beneficial vitamins and minerals (like magnesium and potassium), but it also contributes to the repair of the stomach lining.
+Broth is the perfect warm beverage for cold, grey days, but it is actually beneficial to drink it all year round, as it has numerous health properties.
 From energy restoration to digestion repair (great for leaky gut), broth offers an array of health benefits, including immune support.
 Moreover, homemade broth is a wonderful beverage for picky eaters (a.k.a children), along with vegetable smoothies, to ensure proper vitamin and mineral intake.
 You may also cook soups, grains, or legume dishes using the below restorative broth recipe, which will give all your dishes an amazing flavor.

 What are Minerals?

 Minerals are naturally occurring compounds obtained through food and sometimes water, which are necessary for proper health and immune function.
-The following 15 minerals are essential for optimal health: calcium, phosphorus, potassium, sodium, chloride, magnesium, iron, zinc, iodine, chromium, copper, fluoride, molybdenum, manganese, and selenium.
+In fact, the following 15 minerals are essential for optimal health: calcium, phosphorus, potassium, sodium, chloride, magnesium, iron, zinc, iodine, chromium, copper, fluoride, molybdenum, manganese, and selenium.
 Minerals are co-factors for hundreds of different enzymes in your body.

-The best way to obtain optimal levels of the above minerals is to eat a nutrient-dense, whole foods diet following the S.O.U.L standard–Season, Organic, Local and Unprocessed.
+To be clear, the best way to obtain optimal levels of the above minerals is to eat a nutrient-dense, whole foods diet following the S.O.U.L standard–Season, Organic, Local and Unprocessed.
 Why is it important to use the S.O.U.L rule of thumb?
-Because if your fruit and veg is not seasonal, organic, local and unprocessed, chances are you are not getting all of your daily recommended values of vitamins and minerals for optimal health.
+Basically, if your fruit and veg is not seasonal, organic, local and unprocessed, chances are you are not getting all of your daily recommended values of vitamins and minerals for optimal health.